Concyline/AndroidUi/README.md

 OPTION: .handle(), .finish(), broken().
 Every method just call once, otherwise the newer with replace the older.

-Use BackgroundTask.post() To send message from WorkerThread to MainThread just in time.
+Use: BackgroundTask.post() To send message from WorkerThread to MainThread just in time.
  ````
  ---
  ## CamPix